GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/00_overview.md

 - **`lineInfo`**: Stores the line information of each bytecode instruction using run-length encoding.
 Used for runtime errors and disassembly.
 - **`constants`**: A dynamic array storing the constant values used in the bytecode chunk.
 The opcode `OP_CONSTANT` and derivatives refer to contants by index in this array.

-Additionally, some runtime representations of Lox are written directly into the VM due to the compilation process.
+Additionally, some runtime representations of Lox are written directly into the VM during the compilation process.

 ### String Intern Table